orassayag/typescript-learning/README.md

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. In the terminal: npm i
+2. In the terminal: npm i.
-3. In the terminal: npm start
+3. In the terminal: npm start.

 READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN:

 -Instructions & How to use:
-In the terminal: npm start
+In the terminal: npm start.

 Happy testing! :)

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the application, run npm i.
+You'll need to install VSCode, Node, and clone the application, and in the terminal: run npm i.

 ## Built With

-* [Node.JS](https://nodejs.org/en/) - The web framework used - Server side.
+* [Node.js](https://nodejs.org/en/) - The web framework used - Server side.

 ## Contributing